3Squared/Smoulder/README.md

 Say you want two smoulder objects in the same application and you're using an IOC container.
 You have two different implementations of `ILoader`.
 The best way to split these up so your IOC container knows which is which is to create two interfaces, say `IProcessorA` and `IProcessorB` that both implement the  `Smoulder.Interfaces.IProcessor` interface.
 Then you can hook your IOC up using these two interfaces and everything is peachy.

 ## Worked Example - Random Number Pipe
 This simply generates random numbers and passes them through, doing some nominal work on them to show that data can get from one end to the other.
-In doing so it attempts to show off some of the different configurations worker units can be created with
+In doing so it attempts to show off some of the different configurations worker units can be created with and acts as a quick check that everything works nicely together.
+A successful build should be able to run this console application without any errors.

+In the worked example, a console app creates a Smoulder object using the SmoulderFactory and sets it running.
+Regular reports are printed while it is running to show progress to the user.
+This could be left indefinitely, but is instead stopped.
+The object is then started again to showcase the ability to stop and start the Smoulder object.

+Reading through the worked example will be a good introduction to the different ways Smoulder can be used, it is commented to guide a user through each of the worker units.
+The Processor is using the most features, if speed is valued over complete comprehension then start there.

+#Futurology

+It is considered being able to build up the worker units compositionally, with the developer just passing methods to the factory in order to build up the worker units.
+This will be a significant breaking change but could cut out some awkwardness in creating the Smoulder object in the first place.